openstack/mistral/README.rst

    the same style and structure principles.
 The obvious sub-goal of this goal is to establish these principles.

-#. **Complete Mistral Custom Actions API**.

-   There has been the initiative in Mistral team since April of 2016 to refactor Mistral actions subsystem in order to make the process of developing Mistral actions easier and clearer.
-In 2017 we need to complete this effort and make sure that all APIs are stable and it’s well-documented.

-   *Definition of done*:
-   All API interfaces are stable, existing actions are rewritten using this new API, OpenStack actions are also rewritten based on the new API and moved to mistral-extra repo.
-Everything is well documented and the doc has enough examples.

 #. **Finish Mistral multi-node mode**.

    Mistral needs to be proven to work reliably in multi-node mode.
 In order